MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-sql-mi.md

 Before you create a SCOM managed instance, create a SQL managed instance.
 For more information, see [Create a SQL managed instance](/azure/azure-sql/managed-instance/instance-create-quickstart?view=azuresql&preserve-view=true).

+>[!Note]
+>You can re-use your existing SQL MI if that matches the requirement.
+However, you need to configure it to work for SCOM Managed Instance.

 We recommend the following settings for creating a SQL managed instance:

 - **Resource Group**: Create a new resource group for Azure SQL Managed Instance (preview).
 A best practice is to create a new resource group for large Azure resources.